jdittrich/userNeedResearchBook/text/dataGathering.md

 survey-like questions like these:

 * “Are you a graphic designer?” — “No, I am a programmer”
-* “How much do you like your Job?
+* “How much do you like your job?
 Give a mark” — “B!”
 *  “Please name your Tools” — “I use InDesign, Photoshop and Sketch”.

 If you would diagram who speaks for how long when we ask for such questions, it would